Generalized cohomology theories for algebraic stacks: Introduction

 \subsection{Related work}

 Traditionally, equivariant cohomology theories in algebraic geometry are defined via algebraic versions of the Borel construction.
 For example, equivariant Chow groups \cite{EdidinGraham} and equivariant algebraic cobordism \cite{KrishnaCobordism,HellerMalagonLopez} are all defined this way.
 Kresch \cite{Kresch} has defined extensions of the Chow groups for algebraic stacks with affine stabilizers, which agree with the Edidin--Graham Chow groups for quotient stacks.
 We expect Kresch's Chow groups to agree with lisse-extended motivic Borel--Moore homology over a field.\footnote{ One can define a cycle class map from the former to the latter, which induces an isomorphism on quotient stacks (at least assuming resolution of singularities).
 The claim should then follow by stratifying the stack by quotient stacks and using the localization sequence.
-However, we have not checked that the (explicitly defined) boundary map in Kresch's localization sequence agrees with the one in motivic Borel--Moore homology. }
+However, we have not checked that the (explicitly defined) boundary map in Kresch's localization sequence agrees with the one in motivic Borel--Moore homology. \emph{Note added in revision:} We have been informed that this will appear in forthcoming work of Younghan Bae and Hyeonjun Park. }

 The primary example of a non-Borel-type cohomology theory in algebraic geometry is algebraic K-theory, which is ``genuine'' by nature.
 Candidates for genuine (or ``Bredon-type'') equivariant Chow or motivic cohomology theories, for finite discrete group actions, have been given by Levine--Serpé \cite{LevineSerpe} and Heller--Voineagu--Østvær \cite{HellerVoineaguOstvaer}.
 In the forthcoming work \cite{HellerOstvaerSlice} it is claimed that the latter theory is equivalent to the zero slice of the equivariant motivic sphere spectrum, in the case of actions by the cyclic group of order two.
-On the other hand, while one would hope that the equivariant homotopy coniveau filtration of \cite{LevineSerpe} also computes the slice filtration on the equivariant motivic stable homotopy category, as in \cite{LevineConiveau}, this cannot be true because the Levine--Serpé theory fails to be homotopy invariant for nontrivial vector bundles (see \cite[Cor.~5.6]{LevineSerpe}).
+On the other hand, while one would hope that the equivariant homotopy coniveau filtration of \cite{LevineSerpe} also computes the slice filtration on the equivariant motivic stable homotopy category (as in \cite{LevineConiveau}, non-equivariantly), this cannot be true because the Levine--Serpé theory fails to be homotopy invariant for nontrivial vector bundles (see \cite[Cor.~5.6]{LevineSerpe}).
 In particular, the Levine--Serpé theory cannot be representable by a genuine motivic spectrum.
 Some other Bredon-type cohomology theories for stacks have been constructed by Joshua \cite{Joshua}.